Feature #9486

 I still don’t get what exact problem that sleep is supposed to safeguard against.
 On the one hand you say there’s not really a race, but then OTOH you try to address the “another wrapper wants to sneak in” problem which looks very much like a race condition.
 Let me put together a more formal analysis before we both go mad with fuzzy language and misunderstandings:

-1. The resource jobs may be racing for is “isotesterN is online and available to run a job”.
+- The resource jobs may be racing for is “isotesterN is online and available to run a job”.

-3. As long as the reboot job hasn’t turned isotesterN back online, there is no race since the node is still offline.
-The sleep 5 makes this happen a bit later.
+doesn’t impact this. - As long as the reboot job hasn’t turned isotesterN back online, there is no race since the node is still offline.
+The

-4. As soon as the reboot has completed (more accurately: jenkins-slave successfully connected to the jenkins master) and the reboot job has turned the node back online, then there is a race.
+makes this happen a bit later. - As soon as the reboot has completed (more accurately: jenkins-slave successfully connected to the jenkins master) and the reboot job has turned the node back online, then there is a race.
 IOW, the race starts at time = max(“reboot finished”, “5 seconds + wget”).

-5. Now I’ll be assuming that the job priority thing + isotesterN being “held” by the wrapper are not enough (which you seem to suggest might be the case, otherwise we wouldn’t be having this discussion).
+- Now I’ll be assuming that the job priority thing + isotesterN being “held” by the wrapper are not enough (which you seem to suggest might be the case, otherwise we wouldn’t be having this discussion).
 So we can have:

 two candidate jobs that Jenkins master might decide to run on isotesterN, namely: our own third job (that follows our reboot job) and another wrapper job.
 IOW, they are racing for the resource we’re talking about.

-The way I understand it, the only potential effect that sleep 5 can have is to make the race start later, if and only if “5 seconds + wget” > “reboot finished”, that is basically if and only if the full reboot process takes less than 5 seconds (unlikely, but oh well).
+can have is to make the race start later, if and only if “5 seconds + wget” > “reboot finished”, that is basically if and only if the full reboot process takes less than 5 seconds (unlikely, but oh well).
 And once the race has started, then the sleep can’t possibly affect the outcome of the race.

 I propose to:

-• implement the more realistic and accurate set of test jobs I suggested above, in order to actually be in a situation when a race might happen; without that, we can’t possibly evaluate a) if there’s a problem to solve, and b) if there is, if the solution we have actually solves it;
+- implement the more realistic and accurate set of test jobs I suggested above, in order to actually be in a situation when a race might happen; without that, we can’t possibly evaluate a) if there’s a problem to solve, and b) if there is, if the solution we have actually solves it;

-• remove that sleep 5;
+- remove that

-• see if there’s a real-world problem to solve.
+; - see if there’s a real-world problem to solve.

 I suspect that the job priority is enough and it’ll just work without any special trick :)